imbottlebird/mdo-biogas-project/README.md

 # mdo-biogas-project
-MDO project on designing a feasible biogas production model in Brazil
+MDO project on designing a feasible anaerobic digestion production model in Brazil